Home Depot Background Check: How It Works (& What Not To Do)

 Positions of greater responsibility include a credit history report to make sure the candidate is fiscally responsible.
 This includes store managers, regional managers, executives which are responsible for overall operations and profits for the company.

-Overall, Home Depot will be looking at criminal convictions and employment verification for most positions.1 This can also include a fingerprint based, level 2 background check due to the nature of the position.
+Overall, Home Depot will be looking at criminal convictions and employment verification for most positions.1 Due to the nature of the position, this may also include a fingerprint-based, level 2 background check.

 Home Depot can request one of two different types of drug tests for candidates.
 The first type is a swab test which takes a saliva sample from inside the mouth.
 The second is a urine test.
 Each test is designed to see if the candidate has used any illegal substances in the recent past.1